-Take a break from animal protein with one of these meatless meats.
+Delicious dinner recipes don’t always need meat.
+Take a break from animal protein with one of these healthy recipes for meatless meals.
 All the vegetables make these recipes hearty and healthier.

 This recipe for Easy Cold Bean Salad is our hot weather must-have.
-A healthy mix of beans with chopped vegetables and a lemony dressing, eat it alone or with tortilla chips.
+This is a quick and healthy dinner mix of beans with chopped vegetables and a lemony dressing.
+Eat it alone or with tortilla chips.

 This vegetarian dish for Risoni with Butternut Pumpkin from The Devil Wears Salad combines risoni pasta with spiced roasted pumpkin.
 Assembled in a short amount of time, this is a hearty warm meal away from home.

 Super fast, easy and so delicious.
 This vegan Moroccan Inspired Quinoa Carrot Salad from Occasionally Eggs has a lemon ginger vinaigrette that includes dates and chickpeas.